 After all data has been imported into our own database, we need to add some information.
 Because we have to deal with a huge number of spammy backlinks, we need to disavow complete domains, and not individual links.
 New spam links are probably being added on a daily basis, and they could be from a gazillion different subdomains and pages.
 We need to be able to proactively disavow that!

-Our action therefore is to enrich the data of ahrefs with two things: 1. which domain a link is from, and 2: if it's a spam link or not.
+Our action therefore is to enrich the data with two things: 1. which domain a link is from, and 2: if it's a spam link or not.
 So we actually use a sample of links to find the domains they originate from, and then disavow these domains.
 This will disavow future spam links from these domains also.

 Add a new column to your database.
 In my case, I've called it 'Referring Page Domain', and gave it the same properties as the 'Referring Page URL' column:

 I use this select statement to extract the domain name from a URL in MySQL.
 Just copypaste it, and change the name of the column 'url' into the one you need to have updated.
 So in my case, that was 'Referring Page Domain':